Law SchoolRestorative Justice & Practices: Essential Skills Course

 International research suggests RJ can help people to recover from harm, encourage those responsible to think again, and provide a more satisfying experience for all involved.
 It can be used both to respond to harmful acts and to prevent harm.

-This Intensive Online Course offers participants the opportunity to come together to learn and develop the skills required to facilitate restorative conferences and circles.
+This Intensive Course offers participants the opportunity to come together to learn and develop the skills required to facilitate restorative conferences and circles.
 It includes training in the engagement and preparation of people who have been harmed and people responsible for harm, their supporters and the community.

 The course will be led by Professor Tim Chapman (Strathclyde University) who is widely recognised as one of the world’s leading trainers and thinkers in restorative justice.